Antonio Bells

 Antonio Bells (born 6 July 1948) is a Palauan politician who served as the Vice President of Palau and Minister of Justice between 17 January 2013 and 19 January 2017.

+Political career

 He graduated from the University of Montana with a degree in economics.
 He is a former delegate to the House of Delegates of Palau from the state of Ngaraard, since the 1996 elections.
 He served twice as the speaker of the House of Delegates: from April 2004 to November 2004, and April 2007 to November 2008.